adilsitos/feldm-interview/README.md

 ## How to run?

-You just need to run the main file:
+For the first 4 tasks you just need to run the main file:

 ```
 python main.py
 ```

-This file will run the 4 first taks

 ## Task 5